Scandal Scrapbook: Dear Twitter, It's Okay If You Mistook Jeannie Mai for Brenda Song

-In case you had no childhood and don't know, Brenda Song is a 31-year-old actress known for playing early prototypes of the manic pixie dream girl on kid's shows like Nickelodeon's 100Deeds for Eddie McDowd and Disney Channel's The Suite Life of Zack & Cody.
+In case you had no childhood and don't know, Brenda Song is a 33-year-old actress known for playing early prototypes of the manic pixie dream girl on kid's shows like Nickelodeon's 100Deeds for Eddie McDowd and Disney Channel's The Suite Life of Zack & Cody.

 So, after Jeezy confirmed he was dating Mai, a disgruntled fan called out Mai's history of racist comments by posting, "Here's Brenda Song's racist ass saying she only f**ks Black men but married white.
 I wish her and Young Jeezy all the best."

-The commenter attached a clip of Mai declaring her love of black men on The Real, with the bizarrely tone deaf caveat: "For me, dark meat on the side, white keeps me mean and lean.
+The commenter attached a clip of Mai declaring her love of Black men on The Real, with the bizarrely tone deaf caveat: "For me, dark meat on the side, white keeps me mean and lean.
 You know, that's why I married a white man."

 While she attempted to smooth over her comment later, she only piled on more cringe-worthy statements: "I like a good brother, I do!
 I think they're cute!"
 She acknowledged the comment sounded "horrible," but after hearing her attempt to back-pedal, her co-host advised her she was only making it "sound worse, don't explain it!"

 Hordes of commenters quickly pointed out the hypocrisy of calling out Mai's racist rhetoric while confusing her for another Asian female.
 Without knowing the joke that Jeannie Mai hates being confused for Song, the comment reads as another drop of ignorance in the bucket of Twitter vitriol.

 But in America, where Asians only comprise about 5% of the population, representation of Asian faces in the media are still scant.
 Only 1% of Hollywood's leading roles are given to Asian actors, and even after Crazy Rich Asians' box office success, disparities in mainstream representation (and even pay) still continue.